ramicaza/pinterest-python-generated-api-client/docs/BoardsApi.md

     api_instance = boards_api.BoardsApi(api_client)
     ad_account_id = "4" # str | Unique identifier of an ad account. (optional)
     bookmark = "bookmark_example" # str | Cursor used to fetch the next page of items (optional) page_size = 25 # int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. (optional) if omitted the server will use the default value of 25 privacy = "PUBLIC" # str | Privacy setting for a board. (optional)
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) if omitted the server will use the default value of 25 privacy = "ALL" # str | Privacy setting for a board. (optional)

     # example passing only required values which don't have defaults set
     # and optional values